Hearing Conservation

 Course overview

-Many high-risk work environments are noisy with an endless range and variety of potentially ear-splitting work being performed while on the clock.
+Many work environments are noisy with an endless range and variety of potentially ear-splitting work being performed while on the clock.
 Simply being exposed to hazardous noise levels can result in hearing loss, by damaging the hair cells directly connected to nerve endings in the inner ear.
 However, the extent of this damage and severity of hearing loss depend on the amount of noise to which you are exposed and the duration of exposure time.

 Depending on the amount, noise can cause hearing loss that is temporary or permanent.

-The maximum safe noise level or permissible exposure level (PEL) is 90 decibels, acceptable average exposure over an 8 hour work day.
-Levels above 90 decibels require employers to furnish hearing protectors.
+The maximum safe noise level or permissible exposure limit (PEL) is 85 decibels, acceptable average exposure over an 8-hour workday.
+Levels above 85 decibels require employers to furnish hearing protectors.
+Levels equal to or below 85 decibels are considered acceptable for industrial noise exposure without the use of hearing protection unless an employee has suffered a previous hearing loss.

 Employers have certain responsibilities pertaining to protecting the hearing of employees.